DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/10-05 Narrative Tasks.md

 Tackling how we want to approach delivering the narrative to the player should take priority over anything else.

 ### The Intro Sequence
-- The main bit of feedback I got about the
+- The main bit of feedback I got about the initial intro dialogue is that it's way too long.
+- When reading it straight up, it looked fine, but having to click through it all at once was a lot.
+-

 # Things that Are Not a Priority